Stock apps for kids that will help teach them how the stock market works, PLUS, let them make parent-approved trades.

 You’ll also want to check out these resources:

-Stock apps for kids can do several things: allow them to make parent-approved trades and buys, educate them about the stock market, allow them to participate in a live stock market simulation game.
+Stock apps for kids can do several things: allow them to make parent-approved trades and buys, educate them about the stock market, and allow them to participate in a live stock market simulation game.
 Any of these avenues will help your child start to understand investing, so just get started!

 Yvonne